 For those who have either assumed the responsibility or have been court-appointed to handle the probate process for an individual, probate bonds are often required to ensure any claims of mismanagement of an estate will be covered.
 However, a probate bond is a generic way of describing a wide variety of court-required surety bonds.
 To better understand probate bonds as a whole, one should familiarize his or herself with the various types of bonds that fall under the category of probate.
+For more information on the probate process, please feel free to read our additional coverage in Making Sense of the Probate Process and The Probate Process: A Q&A With Nathan Jones.

 Probate Bonds for a Decedent’s Estate